 No, you can make as many visits to the sites as you wish as long as you’re only disposing of your own household waste that comes from the property you have registered with.
 However, recycling centre staff have an obligation to ensure that the sites are not being used by traders, so you may at times be asked about the source of your waste, and asked to fill in a Household Waste Declaration form to confirm where the waste came from.

 We do not believe there will be an increase in fly tipping as this is illegal, and the vast majority of people are law abiding.
 Most instances of fly tipping is waste deposited by unscrupulous small traders, and therefore would not be accepted at the Recycling Centres anyway.

 What happens if I don’t have internet access to register?

-If you don’t have access to the internet you can register to access the Recycling Centre sites by calling the Nottinghamshire County Council Customer Service Centre on 0300 500 80 80 who will process it over the phone on your behalf.
+If you don’t have access to the internet you can register to access the recycling centre sites by calling our Customer Service Centre on 0300 500 80 80 who will process it over the phone on your behalf.

 I live outside of Nottinghamshire – can I register?

 No, if you live in other local authority areas including Nottingham City you will need to use the recycling centres within your area.
-If you live in Nottingham City and still have a Van, Pick-Up or Trailer permit for the Calverton Recycling Centre (which the City Council no longer financially contribute towards) this will no longer be valid from the start of the new system.
+If you live in Nottingham City and still have a van, pick-up or trailer permit for Calverton Recycling Centre (which the City Council no longer financially contribute towards) this will no longer be valid.

 Do people with a disability blue badge need to register?